informatics-isi-edu/ermrest/docs/user-doc/annotation.md

 - `{ "column":` _columnname_ `}`: If omitted, the `"descending"` field defaults to `false` as per above.
 - _columnname_: A bare _columnname_ is a short-hand for `{ "column":` _columnname_ `}`.

-#### 2016 Table Display Settings Hierarchy
+#### Table Display Settings Hierarchy

 The table display settings apply only to tables, but MAY be annotated at the schema level to set a schema-wide default, if appropriate in a particular model.
 Any table-level specification of these settings will override the behavior for that table.
 These settings on other model elements are meaningless and ignored.

-For hierarchically inheritable settings, an explicit setting of `null` will turn *off* inheritence and restore default behavior for that model element and any of its nested elements.
+For hierarchically inheritable settings, an explicit setting of `null` will turn *off* inheritance and restore default behavior for that model element and any of its nested elements.

-### 2016 Visible Foreign Keys
+### Tag: 2016 Visible Foreign Keys

 `tag:isrd.isi.edu,2016:visible-foreign-keys`